- Who We Are

-NEW YORK – Girl Scouts of the USA has named America's top 13 Girl Scout Gold Award recipients as its 2007 National Young Women of Distinction for extraordinary leadership demonstrated through their remarkable community service projects.
+New York, N.Y. – Girl Scouts of the USA has named America's top 13 Girl Scout Gold Award recipients as its 2007 National Young Women of Distinction for extraordinary leadership demonstrated through their remarkable community service projects.
 The Gold Award, Girl Scouting's highest achievement, is earned by 5-6 percent of Girl Scouts ages 14-18.

 Among the 2007 honorees are two Connecticut sisters who helped rehabilitate a school in rural India, a Florida teen who built artificial reefs to protect coastal ecosystems, and an Ohio student who researched, selected and installed a computerized composite sketch system to help her town's small police department apprehend criminals.
 The 2007 National Young Women of Distinction will be honored at a ceremony in Washington, D.C., on June 12 during a celebration of the 95th anniversary year of Girl Scouting.

 "The 2007 National Young Women of Distinction epitomize Girl Scouting as the world's best leadership experience for girls," says Kathy Cloninger, CEO of Girl Scouts of the USA.
 "By discovering, connecting and taking action, these inspiring teenagers are defining what it means to be a female leader in today's global society."

 Girl Scouts of the USA and an external committee comprised of high-profile professional women selected the 2007 National Young Women of Distinction from a pool of 250 applicants who had already earned the Girl Scout Gold Award.
 Each honoree has spent one to two years on a community service project that has far-reaching effects in her community and beyond.

 Following are the 2007 National Young Women of Distinction:

 Megan, Age 17